imsubho/imsubho/README.md

 ## Hi there 👋
 This is Subhadeep Mitra.<br>Currently working on Frontend Technologies.
+I really enjoy learning languages and frameworks like JavaScript and Angular.

 ## 🌐 Socials: